ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 print(a)
 ```

-We will use this kind of mistake in a future example, where we see just how much trouble global variables can cause.
+We will use this kind of mistake in a future example, where we will see just how much trouble global variables can cause.

 ## The Treacherous Global Variable

-This section title is a bit over the top, but only a little.
-Global variables can turn errors that should be easy to detect and fix into subtle and inconsistent bugs, as we'll see.
+This section title is a little over the top, but only a little.
+Global variables can turn errors that should be easy to detect and fix into subtle and inconsistent bugs, as we saw earlier and will see again shortly.

 The global variables are actually stored in a table.
 If you like, you can reference it with the variable name `_G`.
 So, if you wanted, you could write `_G.print` or `_G.someKey` and use it like any other table.

 However, we don't write `_G.print`, we just write `print`.
 The reason is that whenever we write a variable name, Lua checks if that name corresponds to a local variable in _scope_.
 If it doesn't, then Lua converts the variable name to a string and checks the global table `_G` for the value associated with the key.
 If we want, say, the `print` function or the `civ` table of functions then everything's great.

 The problems arise when we use a global variable by mistake.
 Since `_G` is a table, it will return `nil` for any key that doesn't already have an associated value.
 If we type `myvariable` instead of `myVariable`, Lua dutifully assumes that we wanted to access the global variable `myvariable` and not that we've made a typo.
-Instead of generating an error that we can notice and fix, we have to detect that our code isn't doing what we want it to do because somewhere that we want to use the value of `myVariable`, we're just getting `nil` because we accidentally typed `myvariable`.
+Instead of generating an error that we can notice and fix, Lua forces us to detect that our code isn't doing what we want it to do because somewhere that we want to use the value of `myVariable`, we're just getting `nil` because we accidentally typed `myvariable`.

 Here is an example.
 Comment out the previous code in **scope.lua** and add this code: